2023 Best Liberal Arts & Humanities Bachelor's Degree Schools in Georgia

 Top Georgia Schools for a Bachelor's in Liberal Arts & Humanities

-Our 2023 rankings named Georgia Southern University the best school in Georgia for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Our analysis found Georgia Southern University to be the best school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Georgia.
 GaSou is a very large public school located in the distant town of Statesboro.

-Read full report on Liberal Arts / Sciences & Humanities at University of North Georgia
+Full Liberal Arts / Sciences & Humanities at University of North Georgia Report

 You’ll be in good company if you decide to attend Middle Georgia State University.
 It ranked #3 on our 2023 Best Liberal Arts & Humanities Bachelor’s Degree Schools in Georgia list.
 Middle Georgia State University is a moderately-sized public school located in the city of Macon.

-Fort Valley State University ranked #8 on this year’s Best Liberal Arts & Humanities Bachelor’s Degree Schools in Georgia list.
+Fort Valley State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree liberal arts / sciences and humanities programs.
 Fort Valley State University is a small public school located in the town of Fort Valley.

 Explore all the Best Liberal Arts / Sciences & Humanities Colleges in the Southeast Area or other specific states within that region.